caltechlibrary/t2t3_dataset_web_apps/presentation1.md

 <https://github.com/caltechlibrary/CL-web-components/releases>

-# Part 2, version 2: Copy the web components to the modules directory (macOS, Linux)
+# Part 2.2: Copy the web components to the modules directory (macOS, Linux)

 - Unzip just the JavaScript files
 - Copy the JavaScript files in the zip file to `htdocs2/modules/`.